Shantell05/E-FLOWERS/README.md

  # ELEVE-FLOWERS
- This is a simple static website built using HTML, CSS.
+ This is a simple static website built using HTML, CSS & JAVASCRIPT.
 It demonstrates basic web structure, styling, and interactivity for learning and practice purposes.

 Features